BrokeAssChewbacca/Automated_AWS_Instance_Retirement/README.md

     - Runtime: Python 3.7
     - Permissions: Existing Role - InstanceRetirement
     - Don’t worry about the triggers now, that will be set in the next section automatically.
-    - Under ‘Function code’, set the Handler to ‘InstanceRetirement-StopInstance.lambda_handler’
+    - Set the handler to ‘InstanceRetirement-StopInstance.lambda_handler’
     - Don’t worry about the function code right now, you’ll upload it later using the CLI.
   - Create a function named ‘InstanceRetirement-StartInstance’
     - Runtime: Python 3.7
     - Permissions: Existing Role - InstanceRetirement
     - Don’t worry about the triggers now, that will be set in the next section automatically.
-    - Under ‘Function code’, set the Handler to ‘InstanceRetirement-StartInstance.lambda_handler’
+    - Set the handler to ‘InstanceRetirement-StartInstance.lambda_handler’
     - Don’t worry about the function code right now, you’ll upload it later using the CLI.
 - CloudWatch Events Rules
   - Create the following CloudWatch events rules:
     - InstanceRetirement-Main